Skip to content

 Dry Eye Medication FAQs

-How long does it take for cyclosporine or lifitegrast to work?
+How long does it take for prescription dry eye drops to work?

 Why do prescription dry eye drops sometimes burn on instillation?

 Transient burning or stinging is common early on, especially when the ocular surface epithelium is inflamed or compromised.
-Some patients also notice taste disturbance or irritation as medication drains through the nasolacrimal system.
 Symptoms often improve as inflammation is controlled and the surface becomes healthier.
-Practical tips include using a non-preserved tear a few minutes before the prescription drop, spacing products appropriately, and reviewing instillation technique.
+Practical tips include using a preservative-free artificial tear a few minutes before the prescription drop, refrigerating drops if tolerated, spacing products appropriately, and reviewing instillation technique.

-Can perfluorohexyloctane (MGD-focused drops) be used with contact lenses?
+Can Miebo (perfluorohexyloctane) be used with contact lenses?

-Most product labeling advises not instilling perfluorohexyloctane while contact lenses are in place.
-Patients should remove lenses before use and follow the specific product instructions for when lenses can be reinserted.
-For contact lens wearers with DED or MGD, it often helps to pair medication with a lens strategy that reduces surface stress, such as daily disposable lenses or reduced wear time, based on the overall plan.
+Product labeling advises not instilling Miebo while contact lenses are in place.
+Patients should remove lenses before use and follow the specific reinsertion timing guidance.
+For contact lens wearers with DED or MGD, pairing medication with a lens strategy that reduces surface stress — such as daily disposable lenses, reduced wear time, or optimized lens material — is often part of the overall management plan.